mjopenglsdl/small3d/README.md

 The first official version of the block is version 4 (I am following biicode versioning).
 It is currently in BETA state.
 That means that the interface will remain stable until the final release, while I fix potential bugs and add just a couple of more features.
 In order to use it, you need to configure your policies to accept my BETA tagged versions: http://docs.biicode.com/biicode/configuration_files/policies.html

-If you do perform the above configuration, you will be using version 3.
+If you do not perform the above configuration, you will be using version 3.
 That one is stable, but note that it is only a proof-of-technology.
 A lot of values are hardcoded, like the dimensions of the 3D scene and the position of the camera.
 It also lacks many features, like good control of text rendering.

 I will be using this block to make my own games, but one of the reasons I have decided to open source it is so that I can receive feedback and ideas.
 So please feel free to make suggestions! https://github.com/dimitrikourk/small3d/issues